ppgeyser/ppgeyser.github.io/public/portfolio.md

 This project was built with the help of Devin Steweart, Zuzana Volny, and Jannah Nieves.
 It is a full stack MERN (Mongo, Express, React, Node) App that also utilizes firebase cloud storage and auth0 user authentication.

+I was responsible for setting up the backend of this app and building out some React components.
+Specific tasks included:

+- Building reusable React components that served as information display cards
+- Setting up MongoDB using Mongoose to build the schema and controller
+- Constructing API routes for all CRUD operations using Express
+- Creating frontend API calls using Axios
+- Ensuring that all React components were able to properly successfully make API calls in order to execute CRUD operations
+- Configuring environmental variables for development and production environments for auth0
+- Deploying application to Heroku

 ## Cart to Kitchen
 <img width="720" alt="Cart to Kitchen Screenshot" src="https://user-images.githubusercontent.com/50184318/63632473-6ee50500-c5eb-11e9-8642-502ed8ff1290.png">